Hello. Please introduce yourself and your job.

 What do you do on a daily basis at the clinic?

-Sometimes I stay with them to fall asleep in the OR because there are some patients who are quite anxious so I usually stay, hold the mask.
-And then I pick them up after leaving the OR, after the recovery room.
-Since we are very mobile in the clinic and sometimes I “walk” I will sometimes say hello to them in the recovery room if I have the time and if I can.
+Sometimes I stay with them to put them to sleep in the operating theatre because there are some patients who are quite anxious, so in general I stay and hold the mask.
+And then I collect them after they leave the operating theatre, after the recovery room.
+As we are very mobile in the clinic and sometimes I “walk around” I sometimes go and say hello to them in the recovery room if I have time and if I can.

-In fact, I follow them all day.
+As a nurse, I follow them throughout the day.

-The patients who are in general anesthesia it is a bit the same thing because vagal discomfort is very frequent and suddenly the first and second waking up I am always in the room with them.
-I never let them get up on their own.
-Even for the outing I take them home.
-We are much more present for lipedema than for rhinoplasty, for example.
+We are very attentive to the first or even the second rise.
+We are always present to avoid a small fall or another event that could happen.
+The patients who are under general anaesthesia it’s a bit the same thing because vagal discomfort is very frequent and so at the first and second rise as a nurse i am always in the room with them.
+I never let them get up alone.
+Even when they go out, I take them home.
+We are much more present for a lipoedema than for a rhinoplasty for example.

-I would say you need to follow the basic guidelines for all surgeries to prepare.
-For the post-operative period, patients are very reassured about the discomfort to which they may be subject, on the fact that it is necessary to remove the bands lying down, that it is necessary to get up and sit down in several times, to hydrate well to compensate for the losses.
+I would say that you have to follow the basic instructions for all surgical procedures to prepare yourself.
+For the post-operative period, we reassure patients about the discomfort they may experience, about the fact that they have to take off their bandages while lying down, that they have to get up and sit down in several stages, and that they have to hydrate well to compensate for the losses.
 We give them advice all afternoon.

-Some come out of general anesthesia so it’s a bit complicated for them to remember everything so we repeat, we repeat!
-That way they are more prepared at home because it is very common for there to be patients who do little discomfort and they can get panic if they have not been warned.
-Likewise for the flows, there can be a lot of flows.
+Some come out of general anaesthesia so it’s a bit complicated for them to remember everything, so we repeat, we repeat!
+This way, they are more prepared at home because it is very common for patients to feel ill and they can panic if they have not been warned.
+The same goes for discharge, there can be a lot of discharge.

 I systematically give patients two or three undersheets for their car, for the carer and for the house.